 High-yield checking accounts: While checking accounts aren’t typically designed for long-term investing, some financial institutions offer a version with high rates of return that can support your short-term or monthly savings targets.

-Money management funds: Also referred to as a money market account, this type of savings account is typically known for earning higher interest rates than standard savings accounts.
+Money market accounts: This type of savings account (not to be confused with a money market fund) is typically known for earning higher interest rates than standard savings accounts.
 The trade off is that these accounts typically have higher minimum balances, and are tiered (the higher your balance, the higher your rate).
 As long as you can absorb surprise expenses without dipping below your minimum balance, this could be a good option.

 Other investment vehicles to consider: While the aforementioned options all offer great and unique benefits, there are still plenty of other options to consider when looking for a stock market alternative, for instance: